 The best way to learn to play the Bansuri is from a teacher who is able to teach you from the beginning and develop your skills and knowledge of the bamboo flute and Indian music gradually over time, thus avoiding mistakes and bad habits, all of which can be corrected by the teacher.

 Skills and knowledge of the Bansuri and Indian music have been passed down from teacher to student over thousands of years and this tradition is considered to be the best and most effective way of learning and is very much alive even today.
 Indian music is an aural tradition and is very rarely written, but instead learnt directly from the teacher.

 Through this website we are sharing everything that can be taught or learnt through self-guided lessons.
-Furthermore a flute aspirant can enroll himself in IBMA for our world recognized One on one Regular classes.
+Furthermore a flute aspirant can enroll himself in our One on one Regular classes.

 To begin with, here we are providing instructions and techniques to produce the sound, how to hold the flute and start playing the initial notes.

 All the alankaras needed to get accustomed to the flute are provided in text files with flute audio files for the same.